jorgenfar/netlight-node-workshop/README.md

 // This will be invoked when our bot has connected to Slack bot.on('start', () => {
   // Define channel, where bot exist.
-  // You can adjust it there https://my.slack.com/services bot.postMessageToChannel(
+  // You can adjust it here: https://my.slack.com/services bot.postMessageToChannel(
     // We select a channel that our bot should write to 'general',